 The week before your procedure:

-- You may need blood and urine tests.
-Imaging tests, such as x-rays, CT scan, or MRI, may also be done.
-Write down the date, time, and location of each test.
-Ask your healthcare provider for more information about these and other tests that you may need.
+- You may need to have blood and urine tests.
+Tests such as x-rays, a CT scan, or an MRI may also be done.

 The night before your procedure: